Trump, allies make frantic steps to overturn Biden victory | WTOP

 Trump’s own election security agency has declared the 2020 presidential election to have been the most secure in history.
 Days after that statement was issued, Trump fired the agency’s leader.

-The increasingly desperate and erratic moves have no reasonable chance of changing the outcome of the 2020 election, in which Biden has now received more votes than any other presidential candidate in history and has clinched the 270 Electoral College votes needed to win.
+The increasingly desperate and erratic moves have no reasonable chance of changing the outcome of the 2020 election, where Biden has now received more votes than any other presidential candidate in history and has clinched the 270 Electoral College votes needed to win.

 “It’s about trying to set up the conditions where half of the country believes that there are only two possibilities, either they win or the election was stolen,” said Justin Levitt, a constitutional law scholar and professor at Loyola Law School.
 “And that’s not a democracy.”